-- Exemption from taxes and duties on all export processing zone imported inputs that are for the exclusive use in the development and production output of the business enterprise (raw materials, machinery and equipment, spare parts)
+- Exemption from taxes and duties on all Export Processing Zone imported inputs that are for the exclusive use in the development and production output of the business enterprise (raw materials and spare parts).

-- Exemption from Capital gains tax on plant and machinery used in the Free Zones for 5 years and 1 day upon disposal
+- Exemption from tax on plant and machinery used in the Free Zones for 5 years and 1 day upon disposal.

-- Warehousing ofdomestic goods provided that the warehousing facilities of the Free Zone are under-utilised
+- Warehousing of domestic goods which are not to be exported provided that the Warehousing facilities of the Free Zone users are underutilised.

-- Onsite Customs inspection of buildings, premises, vehicles, vessels and aircrafts entering and leaving the Free Zone
+- On site customs inspection of natural persons, vehicles, vessels and aircraft entering and leaving the Free Zone.

 11. What do communities stand to benefit from the Free Zones?